pgrimaud/instagram-user-feed/README.md

 ## Changelog

+**2020-10-06 : 6.6 is released.
+New features: like and unlike posts.
+You could know retrieve #hashtags and @mentions from stories.**

 **2020-09-14 : 6.5 is released.
 New feature: follow and unfollow users.
 Thanks to [@David-Kurniawan](https://github.com/David-Kurniawan))**

 **2020-08-30 : 6.4 is released.
 New feature: fetch followers and followings feeds.
 Thanks to [@David-Kurniawan](https://github.com/David-Kurniawan))**